ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-29-1.png)<!-- -->

 As we can see, the data looks messy even after the likelihood cutoff.
 We will get back to that with a further trick.
 However, for the EPM analysis we also need a number of zones that describe the maze (open arms, closed arms etc.).
-Rather than constructing them in all independently there is the option to use a template file that describes the zones and add them to the object automatically.
+Rather than constructing them in all independently there is the option to use a template file that describes the zones and then adds them to the object automatically.
-First, we load the template .csv file
+First, we load the template .csv file:

 ```r